Howeng98/go_game_extension/README.md

   Accomplished
   - use conventional CV to remove light reflection effect
   - successful detect all pieces with correct outputs
   - generate board with pieces numbers and states
+---

+### 02/28

+  Accomplished
+  - Make a function to handle input array of board state, and draw circles in an standard form

   Future Works:
-  - [ ] Make a function to handle input array of board state, and draw circles in an standard form
----
+  - Consider multiple frames inputs, and update the current board state
+  - Solve the hand occlusion problem by checking the saved global board to detect whether have any missing pieces